- Home

 First Direct £200 cashback

-First Direct is offering £175 to current account switchers, and most will also receive a £250 overdraft at 0%.
+First Direct is offering £200to current account switchers, and most will also receive a £250 overdraft at 0%.
 You can also benefit from a 7% regular saver for one year if you put away £300 per month.
 If you saved the maximum amount, you’d receive £136 in interest.
-You’ll need to switch with two direct debits and pay a total of £1,000 per month into the account within 30 days, and log into the digital banking service.
+You’ll need to switch to two direct debits and pay a total of £1,000 per month into the account within 30 days, and log into the digital banking service.

 Find out more at: First Direct

-However, bear in mind that the NatWest Reward account has a £2 monthly fee, so once this is deducted from the £10 monthly cashback, you end up with £8 a month.
-To qualify for this account, you’ll need to earn £100,000 or more a year and pay a salary into the account each month, or have £100,000 saved/invested, or have a £500,000 NatWest mortgage.
-If you don’t meet these requirements, you can still pocket a £200 switching incentive by moving to NatWest’s Reward account.
+However, bear in mind that the NatWest Reward account has a £2 monthly fee, so once this is deducted from the £36 annual cashback, you end up £12 better off (although you’ll also get the £200 switching bonus).
+To qualify for this account, you’ll need to pay in £1,250 and log into the mobile app.

 Find out more at: NatWest